froukje/datamapu/content/posts/ml_concepts/loss_functions.md

 ## Introduction

-In Machine Learning Loss Functions are used to evaluate the model.
+In Machine Learning loss functions are used to evaluate the model.
 They compare the true target values with the predicted ones and are directly related to the error of the predictions.
-During the training of a model, the Loss Function is aimed to be optimized to minimize the error of the predictions.
-It is a general convention to define a Loss Function such that it is minimized rather than maximized.
-The specific choice of a Loss Function depends on the problem we want to solve, e.g. whether a regression or a classification task is considered.
+During the training of a model, the loss function is aimed to be optimized to minimize the error of the predictions.
+It is a general convention to define a loss function such that it is minimized rather than maximized.
+The specific choice of a loss function depends on the problem we want to solve, e.g. whether a regression or a classification task is considered.
 In this article, we will discuss the most common ones, which work very well for a lot of tasks.
-We can, however, also create custom Loss Functions adapted for specific problems.
-Custom Loss Functions help to focus on the specific errors we aim to minimize.
-We will have a look at examples of custom Loss Functions later in this post.
+We can, however, also create custom loss functions adapted for specific problems.
+Custom loss functions help to focus on the specific errors we aim to minimize.
+We will look at examples of custom loss functions later in this post.

 ![loss_function](/images/loss_functions/loss_function.png)

 **Terminology**

 The term *Loss Function* is most commonly used, however, sometimes it is also called *Error Function*.
-The outcome of the Loss Function is called *Loss*.
-The Loss Function is applied to each sample of the dataset, it is related to the *Cost Function* (sometimes also called *Objective Function*), which is the average of all Loss Function values.
-The Cost Function is therefore a measure of how the model performs on the entire dataset, while the Loss Function evaluates the Loss for each sample.
+The outcome of the loss function is called *Loss*.
+The loss function is applied to each sample of the dataset, it is related to the *Cost Function* (sometimes also called *Objective Function*), which is the average of all loss function values.
+The cost function is therefore a measure of how the model performs on the entire dataset, while the loss function evaluates the loss for each sample.
 In practice, however, the terms *Loss Function* and *Cost Function* are often used interchangeably.

 ## How are Loss Functions used in Machine Learning?

-Loss Functions can be used in different ways for **training and evaluating** a Machine Learning model.
+Loss functions can be used in different ways for **training and evaluating** a Machine Learning model.
 All Machine Learning models need to be evaluated with a metric to check how well the predictions fit the true values.
-These metrics can be considered as Cost Functions because they measure the performance of the entire dataset.
+These metrics can be considered as cost functions because they measure the performance of the entire dataset.
 Examples of such evaluation metrics are e.g. the [Mean Squared Error]({{< ref "regression_metrics#metrics" >}} "regression_metrics") for a regression task or the [Accuracy]({{< ref "classification_metrics#metrics" >}} "classification_metrics") for a classification task.
 More examples of common metrics can be found in the separate articles [Metrics for Classification Problems]({{< ref "classification_metrics">}} "classification_metrics") and [Metrics for Regression Problems]({{< ref "regression_metrics">}} "regression_metrics").
-These, metrics however, are not necessarily based on the same Loss Function that is used during the training of a model.
-Depending on the underlying algorithm Loss Functions are used in different ways.
+These metrics, however, are not necessarily based on the same loss function that is used during the training of a model.
+Depending on the underlying algorithm loss functions are used in different ways.

-For [Decision Trees]({{< ref "decision_trees">}} "decision_trees"), Loss Functions are used to guide the construction of the tree.
-For classification usually the Gini-Impurity or Entropy is used as Loss Function and for regression tasks the Sum of Squared Errors.
-These Losses are minimized at each split of the tree.
-We can therefore say, that in a Decision Tree at each split the local minimum of the Loss Function is calculated.
+For [Decision Trees]({{< ref "decision_trees">}} "decision_trees"), loss functions are used to guide the construction of the tree.
+For classification usually the Gini-Impurity or Entropy is used as loss function and for regression tasks the Sum of Squared Errors.
+These losses are minimized at each split of the tree.
+We can therefore say, that in a Decision Tree at each split the local minimum of the loss function is calculated.
 Decision Trees follow a so-called [greedy search](https://en.wikipedia.org/wiki/Greedy_algorithm) and assume that the sequence of locally optimal solutions leads to a globally optimal solution.
-In other words, they assume by choosing the lowest Loss (error) at each split, the overall Loss (error) of the model is also minimized.
+In other words, they assume by choosing the lowest loss (error) at each split, the overall loss (error) of the model is also minimized.
 This assumption, however, does not always hold.

-Other Machine Learning models, like e.g. [Gradient Boosting]({{< ref "gradient_boosting_regression">}} "gradient_boosting") or [Neural Networks]({{< ref "/posts/deep_learning/intro_dl.md">}} "neural_net"), use a global Loss Function to optimize the results.
-The Loss Functions are depending on the model's parameters because the predictions are calculated based on these parameters.
+Other Machine Learning models, like e.g. [Gradient Boosting]({{< ref "gradient_boosting_regression">}} "gradient_boosting") or [Neural Networks]({{< ref "/posts/deep_learning/intro_dl.md">}} "neural_net"), use a global loss function to optimize results.
+The loss functions depend on the model's parameters because the predictions are calculated based on these parameters.
 In a Neural Network, these parameters are the weights and the biases.
-During the training of such models, we aim to change these parameters in such a way that the Loss (error) between the true values and the predicted values is minimized.
-That is we aim to minimize the Loss Function.
+During the training of such models, we aim to change these parameters such that the loss (error) between the true values and the predicted values is minimized.
+That is we aim to minimize the loss function.
 This is an iterative process.
 To approximate the minimum of a function numerically different optimization techniques exist.
 The most popular one is [Gradient Descent]({{< ref "/posts/ml_concepts/gradient_descent.md">}} "gradient_descent") or a variant of it.
 The main idea is to use the negative of the gradient of a function at a specific point to find the direction of the steepest descent to move into the direction of the minimum.
-That is why for such types of models, the Loss Function needs to be differentiable.
+That is why for such types of models, the loss function needs to be differentiable.
 Small steps in the direction of the minimum are taken in each training step.
-The parameters of the model are then updated using the gradient of the Loss Function.
+The parameters of the model are then updated using the gradient of the loss function.
 The process is illustrated in the following plot.
 For a more detailed explanation, please refer to the separate article about [Gradient Descent]({{< ref "gradient_descent">}} "gradient_descent").

 ![ai_ml_dl](/images/20231102_ai_ml_dl/gradient_descent.gif)
 *Ilustration of Gradient Descent.*

-During the training process the Loss is calculated after each training step.
-If the Loss is decreasing, we know that the model is improving, while when it is increasing we know that is not.
-The Loss thus guides the model into the correct direction.
+During the training process, the loss is calculated after each training step.
+If the loss decreases, we know that the model is improving, while when it increases we know that is not.
+The loss thus guides the model in the correct direction.
 Note, in contrast to Decision Trees the Loss is not calculated locally for a specific region, but globally.

 ## Examples

-The choice of the Loss Function used depends on the problem we are considering.
+The choice of the loss function used depends on the problem we are considering.
 Especially, we can divide them into two types.
-Loss Functions for regression tasks and Loss Functions for classification tasks.
+Loss functions for regression tasks and loss functions for classification tasks.
 In a regression task, we aim to predict continuous values as closely as possible (e.g. a price), while in a classification task, we aim to predict the probability of a category (e.g. a grade).
-In the following, we will discuss the most commonly used Loss Functions for each case, and also define a customized Loss Function.
+In the following, we will discuss the most commonly used loss functions for each case, and also define a customized loss function.

 ### Loss Functions for Regression Tasks{#loss_reg}